Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/InterviewQuestion/Microservice/Communication.md

 ### Topic.
 A topic is similar to a folder, and these messages are the files in that folder.
 Topics are multi-producer and multi-subscriber.
 Messages can be read as many times as needed, unlike traditional messaging systems, msgs/events in kafka are not deleted after consumption.
 Instead, you can define for how long Kafka should retain those events/msgs.
 The message will be stored for the time duration.

 Kafka topics are divided into a number of partitions, which contain msgs/events in an unchangeable sequence.
-Each msg in a partitiofis assigned and identified by its unique offset.
+Each msg in a partition is assigned and identified by its unique offset.
 A topic can also have multiple partition.
 This allows multiple consumers to read from a topic in parallel.

 In Kafka, **replication is implemented at the partition level**.
 The redundant unit of a partition is called a replica.
 Each partition usually has one or more replicas over a few Kafka brokers in the cluster.